Program Eligibility Requirements

 Each program seeking accreditation will be assigned to a specific commission or commissions based upon the literal name of the program:

-Programs accredited by ASAC are those leading to professional practice utilizing science, mathematics, and engineering concepts as a foundation for discipline-specific practice.
-ASAC accredits programs at the following degree levels: associate, bachelor, and master.
+Programs accredited by ANSAC are those leading to professional practice utilizing science, mathematics, and engineering concepts as a foundation for discipline-specific practice.
+ANSAC accredits programs at the following degree levels: associate, bachelor, and master.

 Computing Accreditation Commission (CAC)